 Santa Catarina (Adamastor) Viewpoint

-We come here so often that we lost the number of photos we took.
-At the nearby typical kiosk (yes, another one), you can cool off with a Ginger-Ale or wake up with a bica.
+We come here so often that we lost the count.
+At the nearby typical kiosk you can cool off with a Ginger-Ale or wake up with a bica.
 Right next to it stands the famous Bairro Alto neighbourhood, known for its buzzy nightlife.
 Be there or be square! 🙂

 Santa Justa Elevador Viewpoint

-It’s either you take the elevator, and for that you’ll have to wait in line and pay a 5€ entry fee, or, you can do it the local way (the free way), meaning you climb Chiado until you reach the Carmo Church (that hilltop church in ruins you can spot from Rossio square).
+It’s either you take the elevator, and for that you’ll have to wait in line and pay a 5€ entry fee or you can do it the local way (the free way), meaning you climb Chiado until you reach the Carmo Church (that hilltop church in ruins you can spot from Rossio square).
 And it’s right next to it.
-This terrace that was built last year, offers a view over Rossio square and the surrounding typical Portuguese buildings, some of them abandoned but still enchanting.
-Proof below!
+This terrace that was built last year, offers a view over Rossio square and the surrounding abandoned Portuguese buildings.

 Calçada do Duque Viewpoint